DoctorDatah/Chicago-Insurance-Redlining-Regression-Analysis-R/README.md

 ## Conclusion

 We can concluded racial composition, fire, theft and age of housing drives the insurance redlining.
 However, the family income was not a significant contributor.
 Taking these factor into account policy makers can make sure to make better polices and laws to outlaw redlining especially the racial composition factor.
-Resulting, making equal opportunities for every national.
+Resulting, providing equal opportunities for every USA national.

-Futhermore, we question that  is a *involact* is true representative of redlining or we can come with better measure?
+Furthermore, we question that  is a *involact* is true representative of redlining or we can come with better measure?
 How redlining have changed over the period of time?
 How these analysis can be used for better policy making.